IAR 80: Design

 The semi-monocoque tail was copied directly from the PZL P.24.
 The fuselage from the engine back to the cockpit was new, consisting of a welded steel tube frame covered with duralumin sheeting.
 The wings were mounted low and were of the same design as those used on the early IAR 24, which had competed with the PZL P.24.

 According to an urban legend, the wing profile was copied from the Italian Savoia-Marchetti SM.79 bomber, in service with the ARR at the time, as the design team lacked the time for wing section studies.
 As a result, the profile was less favorable for higher speeds, but gave the aircraft more maneuverability.
-This is false as the contract for the SM.79B licence was signed on October 1, 1938, roughly one year after the I.A.R.
-80 prototype was completed.
+This is false as the contract for the SM.79B licence was signed on October 1, 1938, roughly one year after the IAR 80 prototype was completed.

 The cockpit's interior, instruments, and gunsight were imported from foreign suppliers.
 This effort to aggregate a fighter from various sources was a result of the last-minute demands for a frontline fighter.
 The initial IAR 80s were fitted with iron sights.
 Starting with the 21st aircraft, these were replaced by Goerz GM2 reflector sights which were manufactured under license by Întreprinderea Optică Română as the "Telereflex" gunsights.

 A Luftwaffe major who tested it in March 1941 had this to say about the IAR 80:

 Takeoff and landing are very good.
 It's 20–30 km/h slower than the Bf 109E.
 The climb to 5,000 meters is equivalent.
 In a dogfight, the turns are also equivalent, although the long nose reduces the visibility.
 In a dive it's outclassed by the Bf 109E, because it lacks an automated propeller pitch regulator.
 It's a fighter adequate to modern needs.

 Prototypes

 Work began on the IAR 80 prototype in late 1937, originally with an open cockpit and the 870 hp IAR K14 IIIc32 engine which was a licensed Gnome-Rhône 14K II Mistral Major.
 The prototype was completed slowly, and first took to the air in April 1939.
-Test flights of the prototype were impressive; the aircraft could reach 510 km/h at 4000 m, service ceiling of 11,000 m with the ability to climb to 5,000 m in 6 minutes, which was respectable at the time, though not up to the contemporary Supermarine Spitfire or Messerschmitt Bf 109 fighters.
+Test flights of the prototype were impressive; the aircraft could reach 510 km/h at 4000 m, service ceiling of 11,000 m with the ability to climb to 5,000 m in 6 minutes, which was respectable at the time, but could not match the performance of contemporary Supermarine Spitfire or Messerschmitt Bf 109 fighters.
 In comparison the PZL P.24E was almost 450 kg lighter, yet over 80 km/h slower with the same engine.
 The IAR 80 also proved to be enjoyable to fly and was maneuverable.